-Perhaps the only worthwhile romantic movie of Keanu Reeves as Nelson, ‘Sweet November’ is self-infliction of love and hurt by Sara (Charlize Theron).
-Often referred to as Sara’s ‘November’, Nelson encounters Sara and falls for her, soon after he loses his job.
-As Sara already knows her fate, she asks Nelson to leave on a happy note towards the end, rather than becoming witness to her tragic demise.
+Perhaps the only worthwhile romantic movie of Keanu Reeves as Nelson, ‘Sweet November’ is a self-infliction of love and hurt by Sara (Charlize Theron).
+Often referred to as Sara’s ‘November,’ Nelson encounters Sara and falls for her, soon after losing his job.
+As Sara already knows her fate, she asks Nelson to leave on a happy note towards the end, rather than becoming a witness to her tragic demise.
 Nelson remembers all his November days by putting them on in a calendar until Sara leaves for her family home.
-‘Sweet November’ is the same age-old romantic wine in a newer bottle, but a lot sexier and charming than your regular romantic grim-ending flicks.
+‘Sweet November’ is the same age-old romantic wine in a newer bottle but a lot sexier and charming than your regular romantic grim-ending flicks.

 Read More: Best Religious Cult Movies of All Time

 The face of many terminal illness movies that features Cameron Diaz in a relatively serious role, if you will, ‘My Sister’s Keeper’ revolves primarily around Anna Fitzgerald (Abigail Breslin), who was born as a test-tube baby, based on the genetic makeup of her older sister Kate who has leukemia.
 The purpose for which Anna was brought to this world is harrowing enough – to donate her organs, bone marrow etc. to her sister Kate, or rather, play a mule.
 Anna soon realizes the ploy underneath when Kate goes into renal failure.
 Marring her own dreams at the cost of keeping her ailing sister alive, ‘My Sister’s Keeper’ is Anna’s ordeal through courtroom hearings and frigid relationships.
 After ‘Little Miss Sunshine,’ this is one of the most noteworthy efforts of Abigail Breslin to date.

 Read More: Best Nuclear War Movies of All Time